-Yes, of course it is, if we are speaking only in the ordinary, logical world.
+Well, maybe, if we are speaking only in the ordinary, logical world.
 But we are not.
+We are speaking in a different world when we say the Creeds; we are speaking in the world of faith and faithful community.
+In fact, we are speaking in the world of love, not of logic.
 We are talking about someone we love, someone we believe in.

-Something extraordinary happens when we tell someone they are loved.
+In the world of love, something extraordinary happens when we tell someone they are loved.
 When we tell someone that we believe in them, when we tell someone they are loved, then they are the most loved person in the world.
 They are the only person for us.

 It has to do with the quality of love.
 Love, true love, is never restricted to something that can be measured.
 Love doesn't have different degrees of strength.
 Love is not a zero sum game, so that if I give more, then there's not enough to go around for someone else.
+When I tell someone they are the most loved person in the world, it does not mean that someone else cannot also be the most loved person in the world!